pengwubj/hw_interview_questions/rtl/sorted_lists/README.md

 List state can be modified using the following commands:

 * CLEAR: All State associated with the LIST is cleared (reset to initial state).

 * ADD: A {KEY, SIZE} pair is added to the LIST

 * DELETE: A {KEY, SIZE} pair is deleted from the LIST based upon an input KEY operand.
 If the KEY is not present, an error is signalled.

-    * REPLACE: The SIZE field of a {KEY, SIZE} pair is replaced beased upon an input KEY operand.
+* REPLACE: The SIZE field of a {KEY, SIZE} pair is replaced based upon an input KEY operand.

 A QUERY interface is present.
 From this a particular LIST is addressed and the N'th largest/smallest returned.